 - Laparoscopic-assisted hysterectomy

-Ophthalmology is the branch of medicine that deals with the anatomy, the physiology and pathology of the eye.
-Ophthalmologist treat problems ranging from glaucoma, cataracts, retinal problems and dry eye to nearsightedness and other vision problems.
+Ophthalmology is the branch of medicine that deals with the anatomy, physiology, and pathology of the eye.
+Ophthalmologists treat problems ranging from glaucoma, cataracts, retinal problems, dry eye to nearsightedness, and other vision problems.
 Procedures performed at Mallard Pointe Surgical Center include:

 - Cataract surgery-advanced lens (astigmatism and presbyopic correcting lens) can decrease dependence on glasses after surgery.

 - Blepharoplasty (eyelid surgery for cosmetic purposes or to improve vision impairments caused by droopy eyelids.)

 Orthopaedic and Sports Medicine:

 Orthopaedic surgeons specialize in correcting musculoskeletal problems that result from trauma, sports injuries, disease, tumors, or congenital disorders.
 Increasingly, as people of all ages and abilities stay physically active longer, sports medicine has become a special type of surgery.
 Prairie Lakes does not employ orthopaedic surgeons, but the surgeons work closely with the Prairie Lakes' staff, including physical therapists and occupational therapists to create an individualized treatment plan to restore your mobility.
 Read more